 Got horn?

-Rhino Tracking in Uganda – The Bull
+Where to see Rhinos in Uganda – The Bull

 As we backed off a final time, my guide wanted to check the area where he initially thought we might find a rhino.
 He was spot-on in his estimation as we walked right up to an adult male named Augustu, the largest bull in the park.
-He told me that this was a pretty big deal as he is apparently difficult to spot.

 We immediately noticed that the bull was a bit agitated so we gave him way more space than we did the females.
 Sorry, it’s not a sexist thing.
 We just didn’t feel like getting steamrolled by a pissed-off, 7,000-pound rhino!